torbsd/torbsd.github.io/faq.md

 The uniting aspects for all the BSDs is the preference for the simplicity of BSD/ISC/MIT licensing and adherence to the guiding tenets of classic Unix, such as portability, modularity and interoperability.

+## "Diversity?
+It's all written in C. The Linux distros and the BSDs have a lot of common pieces." ##

+Ultimately *diversity* does mean asking much broader questions.
+More diverse operating systems, hardware, SSL versions, geographical locations, the list could continue endlessly.
+It's the right question to ask, but we are only looking to begin to provide pieces of a response.

 ## "How many Tor relays are running a BSD?" ##

 The number and percentage of public Tor relays fluctuates.
 In the fall of 2014, almost 6% of relays were running a BSD.
 As of May 2015, the percentage is about 3.8%.
 Web sites such as [BlutMagie](http://torstatus.blutmagie.de) provide a full list of relays with a simple query form to determine the exact current number among other data.